-Approximately 300,000 out-of-hospital cardiac arrests (OHCA) occur annually in the United States, with survival around 8%.10 The initial rhythm may be ventricular fibrillation (VF), pulseless ventricular tachycardia (VT), asystole, or pulseless electrical activity (PEA).16 Two-thirds of OHCA have an initial non-shockable rhythm of PEA or asystole with an increasing incidence compared with initial shockable rhythms (ventricular fibrillation and pulseless ventricular tachycardia).1,19
+Approximately 300,000 out-of-hospital cardiac arrests (OHCA) occur annually in the United States, with a survival of around 8%.10 The initial rhythm may be ventricular fibrillation (VF), pulseless ventricular tachycardia (VT), asystole, or pulseless electrical activity (PEA).16 Two-thirds of OHCA has an initial non-shockable rhythm of PEA or asystole with an increasing incidence compared with initial shockable rhythms (ventricular fibrillation and pulseless ventricular tachycardia).1,19

 PEA, formerly known as electromechanical dissociation, occurs in patients who have organized cardiac electrical activity without a palpable pulse.11 The absence of mechanical contractions is produced by factors that deplete myocyte high-energy phosphate stores and inhibit myocardial fiber shortening, including hypoxia, ischemia, metabolic acidosis, and ionic perturbations (particularly potassium and calcium changes).14 All cardiac arrest rhythms—that is, pulseless rhythms—that fall outside the category of pulseless ventricular tachycardia, ventricular fibrillation, or asystole are considered pulseless electrical activity.11